-Information on the processing of data pursuant to Art.
-13 and 14 GDPR
+Information requirements according to Art.
+13 GDPR

 medi GmbH & Co.
 KG